 Orange County joins the Clean Cities Coalition

-The new environmental department (ERCD) was proposed by Alice in a memorandum dated May 25, 1998, and the establishment of the ERCD was approved by the commissioners in a 3 to 2 vote on June 22, 1998.
+The new environmental department (ERCD) was proposed by Alice in a memorandum dated May 25, 1998, and the establishment of the ERCD was approved by the commissioners in a 3-2 vote on June 22, 1998.
 Concerning the Lands Legacy Program, there is a second memorandum written by Alice on May 25, 1998 which proposed a "Comprehensive Resource Conservation Program" to preserve our natural resources, such as forests, and also farmland, historic sites, and other significant resources.
 To devise and implement this program was one of the first tasks that Alice proposed for the new environmental department.
 The creation of this program, later named "Lands Legacy," was approved by the commissioners when they approved the establishment of the ERCD in that same 3-2 vote on June 22, 1998.

 A. The Water Resources Committee was established in 1992 to go beyond the county's good work in protecting watersheds and expand it to include an emphasis on ground water as well.
 As a result of studies completed in cooperation with the USGS, the county now has valuable information concerning ground water availability and quality in Orange County.

 Alice was far-sighted in advocating for these studies of our ground water supplies, well before there was any crisis (like a drought), to help us plan for our long-term water needs.
-She is also an advocate for the implementation of the new Water Resources Initiative to protect and more responsibly utilize the county's water supplies.

 B. The Commission for the Environment was established in 1997 to advise the commissioners on environmental matters such as air quality and biological resources and other natural resources.
 As a result, the commissioners for the first time had a group to provide advice on air quality, for example, and for the first time the county produced a State of the Environment report.
 In addition, the county now hosts an Environmental Summit.

 In recognition of her contributions, the Commission for the Environment dedicated the 2004 State of the Environment Report to Commissioner Alice Gordon.
+The citation in the Acknowledgements section of the report is shown below:

 C. The Environment and Resource Conservation Department (ERCD) was established as a new department in 1998 and began operations in January 1999, during the early part of Alice's term as chair of the Board of County Commissioners.
 As a result, the county now has the expertise and the staff to evaluate resources and to buy land and conservation easements.